praveen-266/SQL-Works/Python + SQL Automation/ReadMe.md

 This internship project was an invaluable experience that solidified my understanding of creating scalable and efficient data solutions.
 I'm excited to apply these skills to drive data-driven success in my next role!

----

-**Want to dive into the code?** You can find the full script and a detailed explanation on my GitHub repository.
-I've also prepared a PDF version of the code for easy viewing.

-[Link to your GitHub Repository]
-[Link to your PDF (if applicable)]

-#DataAnalytics #Python #SQL #DataAutomation #Internship #DataScience #LinkedIn #CareerGoals #Recruiters #DataCleaning #Pandas #MySQL #Automation